-Donations are always appreciated by Cornerstone Counselling and are put to good use by Cornerstone’s Compassion Fund which provides subsidized counselling fees for clients in need of support.
-However, in addition to regular donations, Cornerstone asks that you consider Planned Gifts which provide additional methods of supporting the Compassion Fund and can provide a long-term, or lasting, legacy.
+Donations are always appreciated by Cornerstone Counselling and are put to good use by Cornerstone’s Way to Wellness Fund which provides subsidized counselling fees for clients in need of support.
+However, in addition to regular donations, Cornerstone asks that you consider Planned Legacy Gift Giving which provides additional methods of supporting the Way to Wellness Fund.

 Bequests (in your Will)